MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/migrate.md

 # [Third-party migration tools](#tab/third-party-tools)

 Several third-party migration tools and ISV services can assist you with the migration process.
 Each offers different benefits and strengths.
-These tools include:
+Some of the available third-party tools include:

 ## Cloudamize